Partnerships & projects

 Curtin is highly engaged with a wide range of business, government, community and industry partners at regional, national and international levels.

-Cisco, with foundation partners Curtin and Woodside, launched the Internet of Everything Innovation Centre at Curtin in July 2015.
-It aims to catalyse innovation and development, bringing together start-ups, industry experts, developers, customers, government organisations and researchers in an open environment,
+Cisco, with foundation partners Curtin and Woodside launched the Internet of Everything Innovation Centre, now Innovation Central Perth at Curtin in July 2015.
+It aims to catalyse innovation and development, bringing together start-ups, industry experts, developers, customers, government organisations and researchers in an open environment.

-The centre will create a ‘connected community’ focused on cloud analytics, cybersecurity, and Internet of Everything network platforms.
-It currently provides co-working space, a demonstration area and laboratory facility, and facilitates research and technology demonstration projects with an initial focus on resources and mining, astronomy and big data,
+The centre creates a ‘connected community’ focused on cloud analytics, cybersecurity, and Internet of Everything network platforms.
+It currently provides co-working space, a demonstration area and laboratory facility, and facilitates research and technology demonstration projects with an initial focus on resources and mining, astronomy and big data.

 The Curtin-Woodside Chair in Oil, Gas and LNG Construction and Project Management aims to develop best practice for the LNG industry to improve productivity and safety.